koenrane/KR-new-site/content/My research.md

 I feel fondness for this line of work.
 The feeling of making a difference - thrilling.
 Discovering new ideas - thrilling.
 Making light-hearted posts & steering my own research as a  PhD student - lovely.

 Considering the technical contributions themselves...
 AI has taken a different path than I imagined in 2018-2021.
 I thought the path to AGI would be longer, entailing real-world robotics and deep RL.
-Reality turned out to be much friendlier and softer.
+Reality turned out to be much friendlier and softer - AI learning language and universal concepts instead of being produced via zero-sum multi-agent learning in simulated games.

 Looking back, the suggested use cases seem quaint.
-Worrying about a robot breaking vases in order to clean your your floor as quickly as possible?
+Worrying about a robot breaking vases in order to clean your floor as quickly as possible?
 If robots are powered by LLMs or similarly generalizing technology, it seems hard to imagine that they'd be _aware_ that you wanted the room clean but _interpret the request too literally and then break vases in order to clean it as quickly as possible_.
-That said, it seems quite imaginable that such a robot would initially "too dumb" to do the job properly - it would accidentally break vases by mis-predicting the impact of its actions.
+That said, it seems quite imaginable that such a robot would initially be "too dumb" to do the job properly - it would accidentally break vases by mis-predicting the impact of its actions.

 The low-impact work has not yet mattered for AGI, but perhaps one day AUP will power LLM-driven agent systems.
-I'd like my agentic systems to check in with me before taking highly impactful actions, and I think AUP + LM value heads might be great for [chiseling that behavior](/reward-is-not-the-optimization-target) into the AI!
+I'd like my agentic systems to check in with me before taking highly impactful actions, and I think AUP & LM value heads might be great for [chiseling that behavior](/reward-is-not-the-optimization-target) into the AI!

 Or maybe you just ask the LLM agent to check in with you, and it does, and everything is fine. 🤷‍♂️